wp-plugins/wp-attention-boxes/readme.txt

 == Installation ==

+1.)
+The Most Slick, Updated way is to Simply go to your Admin / Plugins / Add New page

-* You can use Zip-uploader feature if your version of Wordpress has it
+2.)
+You can use Zip-uploader feature if your version of Wordpress has it
-1. Download the Plugin as Zip file, but DON'T extract the Zip File
+- Download the Plugin as Zip file, but DON'T extract the Zip File
-2. In your Admin, Go to Plugins/ Add New / and then click Upload from the choices .. browse for the Zip that you downloaded
+- In your Admin, Go to Plugins/ Add New / and then click Upload from the choices .. browse for the Zip that you downloaded
-3. Click Activate
+- Click Activate

-* OR do it the manual way:

-1. Download and extract the Plugin zip file.
-2. Upload the folder containing the Plugin files to your WordPress Plugins folder (usually ../wp-content/plugins/ folder).
-3. Activate the Plugin via the 'Plugins' menu in WordPress.
-4. Once activated you go to the Plugin options by clicking the 'Attention Div Boxes' link under the 'Settings' menu.
+Once activated you go to the Plugin options by clicking the 'Attention Div Boxes' link under the 'Settings' menu.

-5. If you're brand new to this plugin, all 10 of the DIV settings will be blank waiting for your amazing CSS creativity, or you could click a button of the page, and it will pre-fill your settings with some samples that I created.
+If you're brand new to this plugin, all 10 of the DIV settings will be blank waiting for your CSS creativity, or you could click a button of the page, and it will pre-fill your settings with some samples that I created.

 == Frequently Asked Questions ==
 = How do I override things such as height and width of the boxes =